puppetlabs/puppetdb/documentation/api/query/v4/upgrading-from-v3.markdown

 This document describes changes that users will need to be aware of to make their code compliant with the changes in PuppetDB 3.0.
-Most of these changes are around the v4 query API, which has been marked 'experimental' since 2.0.0 but will be the only API available in 3.0.
+Most of these changes are observable in released versions of the v4 query API, which has been marked 'experimental' since 2.0.0 but will be the only API available in 3.0.
 Note that this document focuses on API changes only.
 For a more complete description of the changes see the [release notes](https://docs.puppetlabs.com/puppetdb/latest/release_notes.html).

 Each change below is marked with the corresponding release version.
+Changes marked (3.0) are only visible in our [nightly snapshots](http://nightlies.puppetlabs.com/puppetdb/) (not currently fit for production).

 ### Backwards-incompatible changes